CamKeys-Git/webScraper/README.md

 ## Simple web scraper using BeutifulSoup to extract prices from Amazon and email automatic price updates at a given interval.

-You will need to install requests and bs4
+You will need to install requests and bs4.
+(you ay also need to enable Goggle to "allow less secure apps")

 Enter a product URL to parse information from (price, title etc.).